 When in Canmore you will be responsible for your own accommodation and food.
 There is a wide range of accommodation options in town to choose from.

-- Yamnuska guests receive exclusive rates with Clique hotels & resorts upon booking an adventure with Yamnuska Mountain Adventures.
+- Yamnuska guests receive exclusive rates with Clique Hotels & resorts upon booking an adventure with Yamnuska Mountain Adventures.
 (Please note that some rates are non-refundable)

-- Canmore Downtown Hostel: Yamnuska guests are entitled to a 20% discount on group bookings as well as individual booking with a Yamnuska receipt as a proof.
-Reservations can be made up to 2 days prior the beginning of the course with Yamnuska to 2 days after, based on availability.
+- Canmore Downtown Hostel: Yamnuska guests are entitled to a 20% discount on group bookings as well as individual bookings with a Yamnuska receipt as proof.
+Reservations can be made up to 2 days prior to the beginning of the course with Yamnuska to 2 days after, based on availability.
 The 20% discount is only available on our Shared bathroom 4 bunk beds dorms. *Not applicable on statutory holidays*

 During program sections, the group will be based in a range of accommodations that could include wilderness camping, hotels and Alpine Club mountain huts.

 Since this program is about developing well-rounded backcountry ski and ski mountaineering skills.
 You will be involved in menu planning, food packing and food preparation for out-trips.
-During training you and the other course members will be responsible for cooking for the group and managing backcountry living tasks.
-The food supplied will be healthy and nutritious with emphasis on simplicity.
+During training, you and the other course members will be responsible for cooking for the group and managing backcountry living tasks.
+The food supplied will be healthy and nutritious with an emphasis on simplicity.
 Do not expect a lavish menu, but also do not expect to go hungry, you will eat well.

 Meals while in Canmore are not included.
 There are many excellent restaurants and grocery stores in town, many within walking distance of our office and most hotels.

 PLEASE NOTE: For guests with dietary restrictions, we can modify the program food pack to meet your individual needs.
 As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
-For vegan, gluten free, lactose free, soy free, nut free or any similar type of single restriction menu requests there will be a $16/day surcharge ($320.00 + 5% GST) for the Semester) For a diet requiring any 2 restrictions a $25/day surcharge will apply ($500.00 + 5% GST).
+For vegan, gluten-free, lactose-free, soy-free, nut-free or any similar type of single restriction menu requests there will be a $16/day surcharge ($320.00 + 5% GST) for the Semester) For a diet requiring any 2 restrictions a $25/day surcharge will apply ($500.00 + 5% GST).
 For any 3 restrictions a $30/day surcharge will apply ($600.00 + 5% GST).
 Vegetarian meals will not be surcharged.
 For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.

 Equipment and Clothing

-All group camping and all technical gear is supplied.
+All group camping and all technical gear are supplied.
 You will be responsible for your backcountry ski or splitboard set up, backcountry ski boots or snowboard boots and poles.
 You will need to bring your own outdoor clothing and footwear, backpack, sleeping bag and sleeping pad.

 There are several outdoor stores in the area from which you can buy gear and clothing during the Semester.
 There are also good options for renting ski or splitboard equipment in Canmore and Calgary.

-During the one-month winter ski semester you will have the opportunity to learn about different gear.
+During the one-month winter ski semester, you will have the opportunity to learn about different gear.
 We urge you not to go out and wildly purchase everything on this list but to be creative in securing what you can from friends or relatives.
 Renting gear that is expensive is a great way of testing before you purchase.
 We suggest taking the time to talk to your local gear shop and learn as much as possible about items you would like to purchase.
 Manufacturer’s websites are also a great place to learn about the equipment that you are interested in.
 Please call or email the Yamnuska office and we will do our best to answer any questions that you have concerning gear selection or sizing.

-Your choice of clothing and equipment for the one-month winter ski semester will play a large roll in your enjoyment and success on the program.
+Your choice of clothing and equipment for the one-month winter ski semester will play a large roll in your enjoyment and success in the program.
 Some equipment and clothing can be purchased after the start of the course, so you have the chance to get direct input from other students and the guides.

 The following is a comprehensive list of the items that we recommend.
 Certain items can be rented if you would prefer and these will be highlighted in red.